adambiltcliffe/board-state/README.md

 Therefore, during the resolution of an action, the only 'magic' needed is the ability to reveal hidden information to whatever extent is needed to know what happens next.

-Game states and actions in `boardgamelib` are plain JSON-serializable Javascript objects, in order to facilitate storing them in a database or sending them over a websocket or HTTP transport as simply as possible.
+Game states and actions in `board-state` are plain JSON-serializable Javascript objects, in order to facilitate storing them in a database or sending them over a websocket or HTTP transport as simply as possible.

 ## Exclusions

-`boardgamelib` has no opinions on the validation of game actions.
+`board-state` has no opinions on the validation of game actions.
 It is assumed that any action you pass to `nextState` has already been validated to ensure that it is legal (of course, adding an `isLegalAction` method to your `Game` subclass for your own use is perfectly possible).

-There is no built-in notion of turn order.
+There is no built-in notion of players or turn order.
 If your game has a concept of the currently-acting player, you can have your state model implicitly assume that any action passed to `nextState` is taken by the player whose turn it is (and enforce this elsewhere in your code).
 If more than one player could potentially take the next action at any given time, you can store the acting player